xlboy/project.nvim/README.md

   -- the option to manually do so using `:ProjectRoot` command. manual_mode = false,

+  -- Because autochdir can conflict with this plugin to cause buggy behaviour, -- this plugin will disable autochdir by default. unset_autochdir = true,

   -- Methods of detecting the root directory. **"lsp"** uses the native neovim -- lsp, while **"pattern"** uses vim-rooter like glob pattern matching.
 Here -- order matters: if one is not detected, the other is used as fallback.
 You